 What is consciousness?
 Monash University is at the forefront of an extraordinary push to unlock the biggest mystery of the human brain to understand consciousness in humans.
 What is it?
 How does the brain generate it?
 When does it begin and end?

 The project has expanded internationally with input from a growing team of collaborating researchers across the fields of physics, engineering, robotics, neuroscience and philosophy.

-It could also potentially unlock the way forward for machine consciousness.
+The consciousness project could also potentially unlock the way forward for machine consciousness.
 The hope is that by building algorithms for consciousness, the machines will be better and we’ll know more about ourselves.